 With the ever-increasing migration to all-IP based networks and the evolution of the current Internet governance arrangements, many developing countries have realized the need to build national capacity and improve their contribution and involvement in the management and effective governance of the Internet.

-Resolutions from WTSA-08, WTDC-10 , and PP-10 all point to the importance of coordination and collaboration with respect to human capacity development and training with respect to the deployment of IPv6 addresses and the transition from IPv4 to IPv6.
+Resolutions from, WTDC-10 , PP-10 and WTSA-12 all point to the importance of coordination and collaboration with respect to human capacity development and training with respect to the deployment of IPv6 addresses and the transition from IPv4 to IPv6.

 Participants from developing countries and LDCs could be disadvantaged by the significant costs and human capacity requirements associated with participation in various global fora where Internet-related technical and public policy issues are discussed.
 This has often been highlighted as a barrier to equitable access to participation in the open global decision-making process on Internet-related matters.